1) Telegraph lines went dead for two hours immediately after Lincoln’s assassination. No investigation was ever conducted as to the cause.

 The documents were circulated to newspapers in hopes of winning sympathy and drawing a foreign power into an alliance with the Confederacy, as well as strengthening the Copperhead peace movement against Lincoln.
 Of course, the War Department immediately claimed the papers were forgeries, but that was undoubtedly a lie because they were written on official stationary, although strangely unsigned by any authority, probably due to the extreme nature of the mission.
 It’s not clear who dreamed up the assassination scheme, some believe it was Stanton on his own initiative.
 My theory is that Dunham had been Stanton’s secret agent all along, and that by seeding a false story of a Confederate assassination plot against Lincoln, Dunham opened the door for a similar plot against Davis.

-The Dahlgren affair is what undoubtedly sent John Wilkes Booth into motion on a plot to kidnap President Lincoln, a plan that shifted to murder after it was clear the war was lost.
+The Dahlgren affair is likely what caused Colonel John S. Mosby to begin formulating a plan to kidnap Lincoln in revenge and swap him for all the Confederate prisoners in Union jails.
+For this delicate mission, Mosby would risk exposing his greatest asset in Washington.
+John Wilkes Booth was soon in motion on the kidnap plot, aided by the arrival of Mosby’s chief enforcer.
+But the kidnap was foiled, and the plot was twisted to murder by a powerful entity in New York City that wanted Lincoln removed.
 Is it worth mentioning that right after the war, Stanton shipped all Confederate archives to the War Department and specifically requested the Dahlgren documents be sent direct to his office?
 The documents have never been seen since.

 During the Civil War, the Union’s secret services were known as the National Detective Police (NDP) and headquartered in the basement of the Treasury Department, but directed through the office of the Secretary of State.
 After a railroad detective thwarted an assassination attempt on his life, President Abraham Lincoln elevated the supremely competent Allan Pinkerton (left) to head the NDP.